microsoft/microsoft-ui-xaml/README.md

 [WinUI](https://microsoft.github.io/microsoft-ui-xaml/) also has its own website where you can learn more about it.

 ## Contributing to WinUI
-The WinUI team welcomes feedback and contributions!
+The WinUI team welcomes your feedback!

+To understand how we handle incoming feature requests and bugs, please see our [contribution handling](docs/contribution_handling.md) guidelines.

-For information on how to contribute please see [Contributing to the Windows UI Library](CONTRIBUTING.md).
+For information on how to contribute, please see [Contributing to the Windows UI Library](CONTRIBUTING.md).

 For guidelines on making an impact on WinUI through non-code contributions, please see [Contributing ideas, feedback, and requests](CONTRIBUTING_feedback_and_requests.md).